johnngo10/shopping-cart/README.md

 ## Motivation

 To showcase the frontend of a shopping cart using React as the framework.
-Utilizes components, props, state and hooks.
+Utilizes routers, props, state and hooks.

 ## Built With